Eligarf/avoid-notice/README.md

 ## Raise a Shield

 This is an opt-out setting to automatically apply `Raise a shield` to PCs using `Defend` at combat start.
+Full automation requires use of _PF2e Toolbelt_, wherein you must enable the 'Auto Self-Applied' checkbox in the 'Actionable' section of its game settings.

 ## Autoroll Spell Damage